top of page

 Key worker role:

 Early Nurture Pre-School has a keyworker policy all children are part of a key workers group, key workers form secure attachments and promote welfare requirements of all children in line with the EYFS.
+Key workers also liase with parents on a regular basis and also support children's everyday basic self care needs.